 The University of Maryland supports the right of individual students, faculty, staff and student organizations to demonstrate and leaflet, provided such activities do not disrupt normal activities or infringe upon the rights of others.

 The following guidelines apply to all demonstrations, rallies, leafleting and/or equivalent activity:

-- Persons shall comply with the directions of a university official acting in the performance of his/her other duty.
+v.
+Persons shall comply with the directions of a university official acting in the performance of his/her duty.

-Unscheduled demonstrations, rallies, or equivalent activities may be held by recognized university organizations, full or part-time students and current employees of the university in the areas defined above [McKeldin Mall, Engineering Field, South Chapel Field, Hornbake Plaza, Adele H. Stamp Student Union (South East Plaza), Nyumburu Amphitheatre] provided that the activity does not interfere with any functions for which that space has been reserved in advance.
+Unscheduled demonstrations, rallies, or equivalent activities may be held by recognized university organizations, full or part-time students and current employees of the university in the areas defined above [McKeldin Mall, Engineering Field, South Chapel Field, Hornbake Plaza, Adele H. Stamp Student Union Front Lawn, Nyumburu Amphitheatre] provided that the activity does not interfere with any functions for which that space has been reserved in advance.